 - Motivate and empower your team to take action to achieve their weekly sales targets if it looks like they might miss it; and

 - Look at how accurate your forecasting was on an ongoing basis and use daily qualitative insights from your team logs to identify ways that forecasting could be further improved.

 Write Labour Integrations

 We currently have the ability to push our forecast data into three labour softwares: Deputy, Planday, RotaReady.
 This way you can automate the part of the process that starts with the Manager approving the forecast and get it smoothly to the final result—having all your rotas for next week based on reliable data!

 Here you can find some articles on how each of these integrations work:

 If you are interested to working with any of these softwares, our Partnerships Team will be happy to put you in contact with them for a demo!

 Tracking sales forecast accuracy

-Tenzo calculates forecast accuracy using the mean absolute percentage error (MAPE).
-The smaller the MAPE the better the forecast.
-As we store both the original Tenzo forecast and the adjusted GM forecast you're able to see the MAPE for both.
+Tenzo calculates forecast accuracy using the Mean Absolute Percentage of Error (MAPE).
+The smaller the MAPE, the better the forecast.
+As we store both the original Tenzo forecast and the adjusted GM forecast, you're able to see the MAPE for both.